kochkinaelena/Uncertainty4VerificationModels/README.md

 ## Requirements
 The code is using the follwoing packages:

-`numpy, sklearn, scipy, pickle, matplotlib, hyperopt, keras, tensorflow, nltk, gensim `
+`numpy, sklearn, scipy, pickle, matplotlib, nltk, gensim, hyperopt, keras, tensorflow`

 ## How to run

 If you have any questions feel free to contact me E.Kochkina@warwick.ac.uk